 Library Board Statement:

-The following policies were prepared by the Library Board of the Wilson Public Library and establish the operational policy of the library.
+The following policies were prepared by the Wilson Public Library Board and establish the operational policy of the library.
 These objectives and policies will be examined annually and may be revised at any time by action of the Library Board as outlined in the by-laws governing the Trustees.

 ADVOCACY/MISSION AND OBJECTIVES